 Use this Bible activity to help kids understand that God wants us to remember and imitate Christian role models who’ve passed faith from generation to generation.

-SUPPLIES: You’ll need a Bible, a chalkboard and chalk or newsprint and a marker, paper, and pencils.
+- a chalkboard and chalk or newsprint and a marker,

 Write out the verse at the very top of the chalkboard or newsprint, leaving plenty of room underneath.
 Lead children in reading the verse aloud.

 Say: Today we’re going to follow the advice of this verse.
 The first thing this verse tells us to do is to “remember your leaders who spoke the word of God to you.
 Have the children repeat the sentence.
 Then say: The first thing I want you to do is to remember your Christian leaders.
 Write a list of all the Christian leaders you can think of.